 Glass: Hastings, St Mary Magdalene (probably destroyed)

-Thomas Marsh, of whom little is known, produced numerous tablets which are dated between about 1820 and 1854 though his workshop at 20 New Road, Fitzroy Square, London, is recorded only once (LPOD 1829).
+Thomas Marsh, of whom little is known, produced numerous tablets which are dated between about 1820 and 1854 though his workshop at 20 New Road, Fitzroy Square, London is recorded only once (LPOD 1929).
 However, the owner of a marble and stone works in Upper Fitzroy Street, New Road in 1856 (Post Office Directory) with the same name is probably the same or related.

-Edward Marshall (1597/98-1675) was apprenticed to a mason.
-At various times he worked in Westminster and the City, though his earlier monuments show the influence of the Southwark sculptors, who were mostly of Dutch origin; some later ones incorporate busts and other classical features.
+Edward Marshall (1597/98-1675) was apprenticed in London where he became a leading mason.
+He was a prolific designer of monuments, working at various times in Westminster and the City, though his earlier ones show the influence of the Southwark sculptors, who were mostly of Dutch origin; some later ones incorporate busts and mannerist features.
 One of the main workshops for brasses is associated with him and one brass is certainly by him, whilst the workshop undertook the alterations to the Bartelot brasses at Stopham.
-Later in life he worked primarily as a mason on buildings and appears to have designed at least one.
-After the Restoration he was Master Mason in the Royal Office of Works and worked especially at Windsor castle.
+Later in life he worked primarily as a mason on buildings and among those he designed was the portico at the Vyne in Hampshire.
+According to his DNB entry, after the Restoration he was Master Mason in the KIng’s Office of Works, working especially at Windsor castle.

 Brasses: Ardingly, brass (attr); Stopham (alterations)

 John Marshall (1816-90) was born at Boxgrove and in 1851 he was working in Brighton.
 By 1871 he had moved to Portfield in the parish of Oving on the outskirts of Chichester, where he worked for Sir George G Scott as clerk of works during the reconstruction of the tower and spire of the cathedral.
-In 1874 he was still a builder, but had moved into the city (KD) and by 1878 (KD) he was in business at Midhurst, where his wife had been born.
-This was still the case in 1881 and he died there.
+In 1874 he was still a builder, but had moved into the city (KD) and by 1878 (ibid) he was in business at Midhurst, where his wife had been born.
+He was still there in 1881 and and also died there.
 Though mainly a contractor, e g for the restoration of St Pancras, Chichester (B 27 p354), he appears to have acted as architect for the restoration of East Dean (W).

 Restored: East Dean (W) (1870-71)